 GPS.
 The global positioning system (GPS) is a satellite-based radio-navigation system developed and operated by the U.S. Department of Defense (DOD).
 GPS provides the user with their three-dimensional position, their current velocity, and the exact time.
-The GPS system consists of 24 satellites orbiting the earth in six circular track all the satellites in view.
-A sample of each of the satellites broadcast signal is continuously taken.
-These samples are then forwarded on to the master control broadcasting an exact position and time signal.
-The GPS receiver receives messages from at least four satellites and measures the time delay for each signal.
+The GPS system consists of 24 satellites orbiting the earth in six circular station, which calculates extremely precise satellite orbits.
+The orbit calculations are formatted into navigation instructions, which are uploaded to the individual satellites via the ground antennae.
+At the same time each of the satellites is continuously broadcasting an exact position and time signal.
+The GPS receiver receives